 Hi!
 Welcome to my website.
 I am an Assistant Professor at the Department of Economics, Ashoka University.
 I did my Ph.D. in Economics from the University of Warwick.
 I am an applied economic theorist with a primary interest in information economics.
 I study issues in organizational economics and political economy.

 Check out my detailed CV here.

 THE NEWSROOM DILEMMA with Federico Trombetta

 Conventional wisdom suggests that competition in the modern digital environment pushes media outlets toward the early release of less accurate information.
 We show that this is not necessarily the case.
 We argue that two opposing forces determine the resolution of the speed-accuracy tradeoff: preemption and reputation.
 While competition exacerbates preemption concerns, it gives the audience additional information by allowing them to compare publication times, permitting better outlets to separate themselves.
-Hence, more competitive environments may be more conducive to reputation building.
-Therefore, it is possible to have better reporting in a more (Internet-driven) competitive world.
-However, we show that the audience may be worse off due to another consequence of the Internet -- outlets' better initial information.
-Finally, we show how a source may exploit the speed-accuracy tradeoff to quickly get "unverified facts" out to the audience.
+Hence, more competitive environments may be more conducive to reputation building, which may lead to better reporting.
+However, the audience may be worse off in this environment due to the outlets' better initial information.
+Finally, we show that a strategic source may not necessarily share its rumors with both firms to quickly get "unverified facts" out to the audience.

 EFFECTIVE SUPERVISION with Zeinab Aboutalebi